Skip to Content

 Why Do You Need an Earnest Money Deposit?

 Your earnest money deposit shows the seller that you're serious about purchasing their property.
-It’s also motivation for the buyer: the seller can keep your earnest money if you back out of the sale for a reason not defined ahead of time in the purchase contract.
+It also serves as motivation for the buyer to follow through with the deal—since the seller can keep your deposit if you back out for a reason not covered in the purchase contract.

 This is important to sellers because accepting a purchase agreement generally means taking their home off the market.
 If something were to happen with the deal, the seller would need to relist their property and restart the search for a buyer.
 This could mean weeks or even months wasted in some cases.